 In addition, if you are keen photographer, the mix of colours and scenery make for some incredible photo opportunities.

 8. Laghi Di Colbricon

 Laghi Di Colbricon, or the ‘Lakes of Colbricon’ as it translates, are located in the Paneveggio-Pale di San Martino Natural Park.

-You must walk a little to reach the lakes, and the best starting point is Malga Rolle, just outside of Passo Rolle.
+You have to walk a little to reach the lakes, and the best starting point is Malga Rolle, just outside of Passo Rolle.
 There is plenty of free parking, and from here you simply follow the signposts.